Should Drugs Be Legalized? The Pros and Cons

 One of the dangers associated with the use of illicit drugs is the risk of contamination or the presence of harmful substances.
 This is a major concern as it can lead to serious health problems and even death.

-Under a system of regulation and quality control, substances could be tested for purity and potency before being sold.
+Under a regulatory and quality-control system, substances could be tested for purity and potency before being sold.
 This would significantly reduce the risk of contamination and ensure that users are getting exactly what they believe they are purchasing.

 Social and Cultural Implications